matters-in-media-art/mattersinmediaart.org/faq.md

 The existence of one of more artist’s proofs may be declared alongside the edition.
 For example one might see ‘Edition of 6 with 2 APs’.
 Artist’s proofs function as editions belonging to the artist.
 Artist’s proofs are also sometimes sold at a later date.
 If an artists sells all their dedicated artist’s proofs they would then have to ask an owner for permission to show the work.

 ### What is an exhibition copy?
-The exhibition copy is the copy of the media used for the installation.
+The exhibition copy is the copy of the media used for display.
 This is can be used during the installation and should be considered replaceable.

 ### Whom do I contact for technical support?
 Contact a museum conservation department, gallery, consultant and/or artist/studio that are familiar with these types of works (see  pre-acquisition summary).